 Kelly was a four-star general and the head of the U.S. Southern Command.
 In addition to leading troops overseas, he is known for his strong knowledge of border issues and the drug trade in South and Central America.
 Click here to read more about Kelly.

 Secretary of the interiorRep.
-Ryan Zinke, R-Mont. - Announced Dec.
-15
+Ryan Zinke, R-Montana - Confirmed March 1

-Zinke is the House representative from Montana and a retired Navy SEAL.
-He endorsed Trump for president back in May.
+Zinke is the former House representative from Montana and a retired Navy SEAL.
+He's the first interior secretary from Montana.
 Click here to learn more about Zinke.

 Donald Trump Jr., an avid hunter and outdoorsman, was involved in selecting the interior secretary, including telephone calls and meetings with candidates, according to a source familiar with the process.

-Secretary of energyRick Perry - Announced Dec.
-14
+Secretary of energyRick Perry - Confirmed March 2

-Donald Trump tapped Perry, a former Texas governor, to lead the federal agency he said he wanted to eliminate but couldn't name in his famous "Oops" moment during a 2011 GOP primary debate.
+Perry, a former Texas governor, is leading the federal agency he once said he wanted to eliminate but couldn't name in his famous "oops" moment during a 2011 GOP primary debate.
 Click here to learn more about Perry.

 Secretary of veterans affairsDavid Shulkin - Confirmed Feb.
 13